Gooner-Jones/SQL-Data-Warehouse-Project/README.md

 3. Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.

 # Project Overview
-This project involves:
+This project showcases the design and implementation of a modern SQL-based Data Warehouse using the Medallion Architecture framework (Bronze, Silver, Gold layers).
+It reflects best practices for building scalable, analytics-ready data infrastructure in a real-world setting.

-1. Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+Key components include:

-2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+Data Architecture: Structuring a layered warehouse to support clean data flow and efficient query performance.

-3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+ETL Pipelines: Extracting, transforming, and loading data from raw sources into curated layers using modular SQL workflows.

-4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+Data Modeling: Designing star schema models with well-structured fact and dimension tables to support robust analytics.

-This repository is an excellent resource for professionals to showcase expertise in:
+Analytics & Reporting: Generating insight-driven reports and dashboards through advanced SQL queries.

-- SQL Development
+This repository highlights expertise in:

-- Data Architect
+SQL Development & Optimization

-- Data Engineering
+Data Engineering & ETL Design

-- ETL Pipeline Developer
+Data Warehouse Architecture

-- Data Modeling
+Dimensional Modeling

-- Data Analytics
+Analytical Reporting & Insights

 # Important Links & Tools: